 Located in the beautiful Tamar Valley at Rosevears, just minutes from Launceston, Elmslie Tasmania is a tasteful extension to the lovely 1900’s federation homestead.
 Wide airy verandas with their breathtaking water views surround the homestead providing the perfect setting for weddings and functions.
 With beautiful views of the picturesque vineyards and countryside, Elmslie Tasmania is a popular choice for couples looking for a unique venue with distinguished elegance.
 Elmslie Tasmania was established in 1972, and is situated in one of the oldest vineyards on the western side of the Tamar Valley.
 Elmslie also features a modern cafe, with casual dining available during the day. offering an affordable and yet great local selection of dishes .
 Great coffee, interesting wines, excellent cuisine, friendly staff, and amazing views, make Elmslie Tasmania an excellent place to visit.

 The "Effervescence Tasmania" Sparkling Weekend serves as a celebration of the world class sparkling wines emanating from the island state of Tasmania.
-Described as one of the best sparkling wine festivals in the world, Effervescence Tasmania will celebrate some of the world’s finest sparkling wine in Launceston from 16-18 November 2018.
+Described as one of the best sparkling wine festivals in the world, Effervescence Tasmania will celebrate some of the world’s finest sparkling wine in Hobart 11th November and Launceston from 16-18 November 2018.
 The sparkling producers featured at Effervescence Tasmania are by invitation only, ensuring that the highest quality sparkling wine is presented to guests.
 In its fourth year now, Effervescence Tasmania in 2017 attracted over 1200 wine enthusiasts over five days and sold out dinners and master classes presented some of the best sparkling wine to have ever been produced in Tasmania.

 Emu Valley Rhododendron Garden